aachal-vaishnav/Java-Complete_Guide/basic-of-java.md

 ✅ **JDK vs JRE vs JVM** → Understanding their roles & relationships
 ✅ **Writing First Java Program** → Learning how Java code is structured & executed

-💡 These are **essential concepts** for **anyone** starting their Java journey.
-With this knowledge, you can now **explore deeper topics like Object-Oriented Programming, Data Structures, and Advanced Java Concepts**! 🚀

 ---